 The Mexican birthday song is called Las Mañanitas and was written in the 1950s.
 Similar to the birthday song sung in the United States, when the song finishes, the birthday girl or boy blows out candles and makes a wish.

-Africa is made up of many different areas and villages and each has different traditions.
-For example, in some communities, a child's birth is celebrated but in others the birth is not celebrated but when the child is seen as reaching an age of maturity is.
+Africa is made up of many areas and villages, each with different traditions.
+For example, in some communities, a child's birth is celebrated.
+In others, the birth is not celebrated, but the time when the child is seen as reaching an age of maturity is.

-The Ghana people celebrate the birthday by waking the child with "oto," which is a fried sweet potato patty.
+The Ghana people celebrate a birthday by waking the child with "oto," which is a fried sweet potato patty.
+A family meal may be shared and children may claims later in the day.

-Egyptians usually have a birthday cake.
-Egyptians do not send one another birthday cards the way people do in the United States.
+In Egypt, family and friends are invited to a party (hafla) that includes singing and dancing.
+Flowers and fruit are the main party decorations and are "seen as symbols of life and growth."
+Egyptians usually have a birthday cake, but do not send one another birthday cards the way people do in the United States.

 One unusual Irish tradition is "bumping" the birthday child.
 An adult turns the child upside down and very gently bumps his head on the floor.
 The number of bumps equals the age of the child.
 For those who come of age, usually 21 in Ireland, the "key of the house" is given.
 This signifies that the person is an adult and can come and go as he pleases.